-Because each site must be in its own Voronoi cell, to generate the intersection $\mathcal{P}$ of a triangle/tetrahedron $\mathcal{T}$ and a Voronoi cell $\Omega_i$, we can build virtual edges by connecting the corresponding site $\mathbf{v}_i$ and the corner points of $\mathcal{T}$.
+Because each site must be in its own Voronoi cell, to generate the intersection $\mathcal{P}$ of a simplex $\mathcal{T}$ and a Voronoi cell $\Omega_i$, we can build virtual edges by connecting the corresponding site $\mathbf{v}_i$ and the corner points of $\mathcal{T}$.
 These virtual edges can then be fed into the proposed edge-based search scheme to find bisectors.
 Specifically, $\mathcal{P}$ is first initialized as $\mathcal{T}$, and it is clipped iteratively to be smaller and smaller.
-In each iteration, two steps are executed: (1) Select a corner point $\mathbf{p}$ of $\mathcal{P}$, requiring that $\mathbf{p} \notin \Omega_i$; (2) Find a bisector of $\mathbf{v}_i$ and other site by using the edge-based search scheme on virtual edge $\mathbf{v}_i\mathbf{p}$, and use it to clip $\mathcal{P}$, the result is still denoted as $\mathcal{P}$.
+In each iteration, two steps are executed: (1) select a corner point $\mathbf{p}$ of $\mathcal{P}$, requiring that $\mathbf{p} \notin \Omega_i$; (2) find a bisector of $\mathbf{v}_i$ and other site by using the edge-based search scheme on virtual edge $\mathbf{v}_i\mathbf{p}$, and use it to clip $\mathcal{P}$, the result is still denoted as $\mathcal{P}$.
 After a few iterations, the final $\mathcal{P}$ has no corner point being outside $\Omega_i$.
 Fig. \ref{fig:parallel-clips} shows an illustration, and Algorithm \ref{alg:independent-region-cell} lists the pseudo-code.
-This modified generation is independent of each site and suitable for parallel computing.
+This modified algorithm is independent of each site and suitable for parallel computing.

-It is worth pointing out that applying the modified generation of polygon/polytope-cell intersection in serial computing is not suggested, since it will result in efficiency loss.
+It is worth pointing out that applying the modified computation of simplex-cell intersection in serial computing is not suggested, since it will result in efficiency loss.
 For generating the intersection $\mathcal{P}$ of $\mathcal{T}$ and $\Omega_i$, the original solution presented in \ref{sec:region-cell} ensures that at least one of the new corner points introduced by each clipping must be in $\Omega_i$, which is not supported in the modified solution.
 Consequently, the number of the point-in-cell tests in the modified solution is more than that in the original solution.